Canal of Drusus

-The exact location of the canals are unknown and it is the subject of debate by modern historians, archaeologists and geologists.
-It may have been located inland along the valley of the river IJssel (not yet a distributary of the Rhine branch in Roman times).
-Alternatively it may have been closer to the coast in the lagoon area north of Utrecht (one of many Roman border posts) connecting lagoon lakes and local branches of the Rhine delta.
+The exact location of the canals is unknown, and it is a subject of debate among modern historians, archaeologists and geologists.
+The canals might have been located inland along the valley of the river IJssel (not yet a distributary of the Rhine branch in Roman times).
+Alternatively, they might have been closer to the coast in the lagoon area north of Utrecht (one of many Roman border posts), connecting lagoon lakes with local branches of the Rhine delta.

-Another possibility is the Lange Renne just over the border in Germany.
-It connects two slings of the Rhine and has all characteristics of a canal dug including a 10 meter deep hole in the canal bed where once one of two dams was removed, obviously created by the sudden influx of the water.
-And a dam on the other side of the canal that is not entirely removed.
+Another possibility is the Lange Renne just over the border, in Germany.
+It connects two slings of the Rhine and has all the characteristics of a canal, including a 10-meter-deep hole in the canal bed where one of two dams was once removed, obviously created by the sudden influx of the water, and a dam on the other side of the canal that is not entirely removed.